 |Curriculum and Instruction Area of Interest|

 |Select a minimum of 15 credits in the following:||15|

 Special area: (e.g., guiding instructional improvement)

 The UEDP doctoral preliminary examination includes a section covering the student’s Curriculum and Instruction specialization.

 A dissertation with a Curriculum and Instruction emphasis is required.
 The dissertation advisor must be an UEDP doctoral advisor and a member of the Department of Teaching and Learning.
 At least two other committee members must be from Curriculum and Instruction.

-Upon admission to the doctoral program, the student is assigned an initial advisor from his or her intended specialization.
+Upon admission to the doctoral program, the student is assigned an initial advisor from their intended specialization.
 This person is available to discuss initial course selection and provide general advice about the program and specialization.
-After beginning the program and before filing a Program of Studies, the student will seek a permanent major professor from his/her specialization who is eligible to serve in such a capacity.
+After beginning the program and before filing a Program of Studies, the student will seek a permanent major professor from their specialization who is eligible to serve in such a capacity.
 This permanent advisor may be the initial advisor if the student desires.
 The major professor is also chair of the student’s dissertation committee.